 Now, inside each stage, we’ll go into a little more detail.

 Cleaning & Sanitizing

 Once you have all of the essential apparatus, the first stage isn’t brewing at all.
 First, you’ll need to perfectly clean and sanitize your equipment thoroughly.
-This step is critical.
+This step is critical but easy.
 There are no shortcuts to be taken here.
 Everything that will come into touch with your beer throughout the brewing process should be thoroughly clean with an unscented mild detergent before being sterilized with a sanitation solution.
 I commend no-rinse varieties because they make the process simple while still being effective.

 The brew is the process that needs your undivided attention for an extended period.
 It requires a strict timeline by keeping a close eye on the brewing process as it proceeds.
 This stage consists of several sub-processes, including mashing, lautering, and boiling, all of which are crucial.
 It is vital to do your absolute best to get everything right throughout to ensure the overall quality of your beer in the last.
 In other words, these crucial brewing processes will serve as the foundation for your final product.
 If you jumble something up, it will undoubtedly affect the line.

 Be mindful as you learn home brewing, you will make a mistake the first few times.
 Therefore, do allow yourself to be discouraged or demoralized by this.
 However, you must recognize that this is all part of the learning process and that everyone makes mistakes.
 Above all, take notes, learn from your mistakes, and apply what you’ve learned.